The direction of this itinerary is westbound: Vladivostok TO St Petersburg.

 NOTE: There is a branch line heading back south that eventually meets the main Trans Siberian line.
 We can amend plans to allow you to do this, but recommend you continue on to Severobaykalsk.

 Day 9.
 (Odd-numbered day).
 Arrive Severobaykalsk at 1357.
-Met and transferred to homestay for three nights.
+Met and transferred to accommodation for three nights.
 Sightseeing around Lake Baikal, the world’s oldest and deepest lake.

 If you want access to the Russian wilderness this is a town that makes it easy.
 Severobaykalsk is often said to be like the southern Lake Baikal town of Lystvyanka was like before the increases in both domestic and foreign tourism.